Cine Europa 24: The Longest Running Philippine Film Festival!

 MR: The Austrian film, Erik and Erika, is a good example and topical; it covers both the Olympics and the issues of Transgender and transgender athletes.
 Both are big themes globally in 2021.

-My second mistake was the film was “too Czech”, it was not relatable because the audience would have needed to know the context and history, and other cultural aspects, which are referred to in the film.
-So almost nobody understood the film.
-It was recommended to me by a friend, and it is actually a pretty great film.
-But it was a bad choice for that audience, and a complete fail.
+The film was also “too Czech”, it was not relatable because the audience needed to know the context and histories which are referenced in the film.
+It was recommended to me by a friend, and it is actually a pretty great movie.
+But it was a bad choice for that audience.

 MR: Has there been any challenges moving Cine Europa online because of the Pandemic?
 I see there were lots of people commenting on the Facebook page that they missed lining up with their friends, to watch the screenings.